Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 It's very common for dog owners to be fooled when they see this type of swelling.
-Whether there is a draining pustule under the dog's eye, a lump or an actual abscess, dog owners are often perplexed by it, especially when the area seals over and the swelling is gone for a bit, only to come back after a while, explains veterinarian Ron Hines on his website.
+Whether there is a draining pustule under the dog's eye, a lump or an actual abscess, dog owners are often perplexed by it.
+It's especially perplexing when the area seals over and the swelling is gone for a bit, only to come back after a while, explains veterinarian Ron Hines on his website.
 Some dog owners ignore the problem since their dogs continue to act happy and healthy, so they wait to mention it when they bring their dog to the vet for some other problem.

 So what may be going on with these dogs?
 Is that facial swelling just below the dog's eye some medical mystery?
 If it's not an eye problem or an insect bite, what is going on?
-Respected veterinarian Dr. Ronald Hines, has a possible explanation: an infection that has spread from an infected tooth.
+Respected veterinarian Dr. Ronald Hines has a possible explanation: an infection that has spread from an infected tooth.

 Understanding a Dog's Carnassial Teeth

 What are a dog's carnassial teeth?
 If you take a look at the word carnassial, it comes from the French word "carnassier" which stands for carnivorous.
 Carnassial teeth are commonly found in meat-eating animals.
 Also known as shearing teeth, their main function is to allow the dog to crack bones and shear through the flesh, tendons and muscles of their prey.

 Where are the carnassial teeth exactly located?
-Well, consider that adult dogs have 42 teeth consisting of 6 incisors, 2 canines, 8 pre-molars and 4 molars in the top jaw, and 6 incisors, 2 canines, 8 pre-molars and 6 molars in the bottom one.
+Well, consider that adult dogs have 42 teeth, consisting of 6 incisors, 2 canines, 8 pre-molars and 4 molars in the top jaw, and 6 incisors, 2 canines, 8 pre-molars and 6 molars in the bottom one.
 Carnassial teeth consist of teeth pairs that work together to provide that strong shearing action carnivorous predators are known for.
 They comprise the dog's fourth upper premolar and the first lower molar.